alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Medium security research spaces control the possibility of unauthorised viewing.
 Card access restricting entry to employees is required.
-Screen adaptations or desk partitions prevent "visual evesdropping" in open plan research environments.
+Screen adaptations or desk partitions prevent "visual eavesdropping" in open plan research environments.

 Secure research spaces control the possibility of the researcher deliberately removing data.
 Devices will be locked to appropriate desks, and neither enter nor leave